thiagoandf/Zoomer/README.md

 ## How It Works

 ### Reliable Detection Method
-The plugin uses a robust detection system that checks Zoom's UI button descriptions:
+The plugin uses a robust asynchronous detection system that checks Zoom's UI button descriptions:

 **Audio State Detection:**
 - **Muted**: Looks for buttons with "Unmute my audio" description